oVirt/ovirt-site/source/feature/engine-cleanup.html.md

 ### Current status

-(To be replaced to a link when a desing page will be created)
+(To be replaced to a link when a design page will be created)

       * Drop DB - works both on local and remote
       * Remove keystore (not perfect)